JakobBruenker/monadic-bang/README.md

     " or writing us at " <> (!ask).contact.email
 ```

-With IORefs, STRefs, mutable arrays, and so on, you'll often have to write code that looks like this, having to use somewhat redundant variable names:
+With `IORefs`, `STRefs`, mutable arrays, and so on, you'll often have to write code that looks like this, having to use somewhat redundant variable names:

 ```haskell
 addIORefs :: IORef Int -> IORef Int -> IO Int